hamogu/doc/source/examples/marxcat/marxcat.rst

    The grating spectra of both sources are located fairly close to each other.
 On the left is an MEG arm, the fainter signal of an HEG arm is seen on the right.
-The green region marks the extraction region for the EQ Peg B spectrum (the weaker of the two sources). :ciao:`tgextract` splits this
+The green lines mark the extraction regions for the EQ Peg B MEG and HEG spectra. :ciao:`tgextract` subdivides this green region into source and background regions for spectral extraction.

-   region: It extracts the "source" spectrum from the center and the "background" spectrum from the left and right.
+We use `CIAO`_ to extract the grating spectrum from ``EQPegB.fits`` and ``EGPeg_both.fits``.

 .. literalinclude:: eqpeg_ciao.sh
    :language: bash

-We use `CIAO`_ to extract the grating spectrum from ``EQPegB.fits`` and ``EGPeg_both.fits``.
 Now, we want to make use of our |marx| simulation to see how much the spectrum of EQ Peg A contaminates the extracted grating spectrum of EQ Peg B.
 We compare the spectra in `Sherpa`_.
-The difference between the two spectra shown is caused by photons from EQ Peg A that fall in the extraction region of EQ Peg B.
+The difference between the two spectra in some of the lines is caused by photons from EQ Peg A that fall in the extraction region of EQ Peg B.

 .. _fig-ex-marxcat-spectra: